 02 of 08

 Potential concerns: If you are allergic to down or feathers, this obviously isn’t the pillow for you.
 Down doesn’t give a lot of support, so might not be comfortable for back or side sleepers, or those with neck or upper extremity pain.
-Down is also one of the most expensive pillow fills, and some require dry cleaning.
+Down is also one of the most expensive types of pillow fills, and may be challenging to wash or require dry cleaning.

 03 of 08

-The most common synthetic fill for pillows, polyester is soft and cuddly, but does not give excessive support.
+The most common synthetic fill for pillows, polyester is soft and cuddly.
+However, it does not give excessive support.
 It’s inexpensive and machine-washable, however, so a good choice for children or teens.

 What you’ll love: Polyester-fill pillows are very comfy when used as a backrest while reading in bed.
 The support is moderate, making these a good choice for back sleepers.

-Potential concerns: If you like firm support, you’ll do better with a different type of pillow.
-Polyester fill tends to flatten... out over time, and sometimes becomes lumpy.
+Potential concerns: Those who like firm support will do better with a different type of pillow.
+Polyester fabric fill tends to flatten out over time and sometimes becomes lumpy.

 04 of 08

-What you’ll love: Latex is very supportive and holds its loft without flattening or squishing around your face.
-It’s a good choice for those with aches and pains in the upper body, and... it doesn’t hold body heat the way memory foam often does.
-Latex is very durable, and your latex pillow will last longer than most other types.
+What you’ll love: Latex is very supportive and holds its loft without flattening or squishing around one's face.
+It’s a good choice for those with aches and pains in the upper body, and it doesn’t hold body heat the way memory foam often does.
+Latex is very durable, and it will last longer than most other pillow types.

 05 of 08

-The new kid on the block, shredded memory foam provides the firm support of solid memory foam, but is far more breathable, adjustable and moldable than traditional foam.
+The new kid on the block, shredded memory foam provides the firm support of solid memory foam.
+It is far more breathable, adjustable, and moldable than traditional foam.

-What you’ll love: You can thin or fluff shredded memory foam to just the right loft for your sleeping comfort, so it’s perfect no matter which sleep position you prefer.
-It’s not hot like traditional foam, and it’s hypoallergenic and dust mite resistant.
-And unlike traditional memory foam, you can machine-wash shredded foam... pillows.
+What you’ll love: Shredded memory foam can thin or fluff to just the right loft for the sleeper's sleeping comfort, so it’s perfect no matter which sleep position its user prefers.
+It’s not hot like traditional foam, and it’s hypoallergenic and dust mite resistant, and unlike traditional memory foam, it can be machine-washed.

 06 of 08

 Very popular in Asia, a buckwheat hull pillow feels like a beanbag.
-You can adjust the pillow to any loft or firmness that you like, making it suitable for any sleeping position.
-These pillows give firm support, and are excellent for people with neck, shoulder or upper back pain.
+It can be adjusted pillow to any loft or firmness that the user likes, making it suitable for any sleeping position.
+These pillows give firm support and are excellent for people with neck, shoulder or upper back pain.

-What you’ll love: Buckwheat hull pillows are the ultimate in adjustability – just fluff or smooth to your preference.
-You can remove or add hulls to adjust the loft and firmness even further, if desired.
-The hulls don’t... hold heat, and the pillow doesn’t rise up around your face the way that down often does.
+What you’ll love: Buckwheat hull pillows are the ultimate in adjustability because it can be fluffed or smoothed to the user's preference.
+The user can even remove or add hulls to adjust the loft and firmness further.
+The hulls don’t hold heat, and the pillow doesn’t rise up around the sleeper's face the way that down often does.

 Potential concerns: Buckwheat hull pillows are very heavy and the hulls make a crinkling sound with movement, which some people find soothing and others consider annoying.
 The hulls tend to break down over time, making the pillow less supportive.
-Nor is the pillow machine washable.
+Also, it isn't machine washable.

 07 of 08

-What you’ll love: Because the two “hills” of the pillow are different heights, you can choose the one that best fits your neck.
-Contour pillows provide firm support, but aren’t excessively hard, so most people find them comfortable.
+What you’ll love: Because the two “hills” of the pillow are different heights, the sleeper can choose the one that best fits his or her neck.
+Contour pillows provide firm support, but they aren’t excessively hard, so most people find them comfortable.

-Potential concerns:...
-Contour pillows are only for back or side sleepers, so this isn’t the pillow for you if you prefer sleeping on your stomach.
-Some people can’t adjust to the design of the pillow, or don’t find it comfortable.
+Potential concerns: Contour pillows are only for back or side sleepers, so this isn’t the pillow for sleepers who prefer sleeping on their stomach.
+Some people can’t adjust to the design of the pillow or don’t find it comfortable.
 It’s sometimes hard to find pillowcases for contour pillows, as well.

 08 of 08

 Little heads need comfy pillows, too.
-Your toddler or preschooler will happily drift off to the land of nod with a pillow just the right size for a toddler bed and a toddler head.
+A toddler or preschooler will happily drift off to the land of nod with a pillow just the right size for a toddler bed and his or her head.

-What you’ll love: Standard-size pillows are typically around 20”x26”, but the toddler size is a scaled-down 13”x18”.
+What you’ll love: Standard-size pillows are typically around 20 inches x 26 inches, but the toddler size is a scaled-down 13 inches x 18 inches.
 It’s machine washable and hypoallergenic, so no worries about spills or sniffles.
-And not only is it perfect for daycare, trips to Grandma’s or naps in the car, YOU might want one of your own for travel.
+It is perfect for daycare, trips to Grandma’s, or naps in the car.
+It's even recommended for adults as potential travel pillows.

-Po...tential concerns: It’s not always easy to find toddler-size pillowcases, but you’ll generally find them in the nursery area of stores like Target or Walmart, or online at Amazon.com.
+Potential concerns: It’s not always easy to find toddler-size pillowcases, but they can generally be found in the nursery area of stores like Target or Walmart, or online at Amazon.